cjpais/writing/serve/day/feb2_2021/index.md

 future more.
 I really just want to be able to talk between devices directly even if it is connected via a cell tower.
 I don't want to jump to servers you know.

+Maybe the bigger thing is to bake in authentication to my stream so no one else can hit it, even if they were to know the paths.